RAINBOW SPRINGS ART IN DUNNELLON

 Some people suggested she would never get into veterinary school because of her aversion to math, so she studied art and scientific illustration and practiced filling out applications to veterinary school.
 To everyone’s amazement, she was admitted to veterinary school, graduated, and was a successful veterinarian for many years in Maine.

-But painting and differing points of view kept her awake at night, and she started to feel a void in life, which led to her helping her husband build a wooden boat in the barn behind the house.
 Ten years later, she packed her paints, and the couple left for a three-year global circumnavigation.
-Paintings were used as currency, and egg tempera became her preferred medium.
+Paintings were used as "currency", and egg tempera became her preferred medium.

 When the couple returned, they sold the boat and bought the parts to make an amphibious floatplane.
 Amy started painting full time and won art fellowships, federal percent for art commissions, and first prizes in many local art shows in New England, where she still is represented by several galleries.